 Kids under 5 or 6 — DUPLOs all the way.
 Get a medium starter set like this and then buy a character set if you want more.
 Make sure the set you buy has something with wheels (like this set) so they can build a car.
 One or two baseplates like this are nice to have as well so they can build a city or fortress.

 Kids over 6 — It’s time for LEGOs.
 Unfortunately, it’s really hard to find used LEGOs for a reasonable price so most likely you will have to buy new sets.
+We have found some mixed sets at children’s consignment sales, but they go fast so I wouldn’t necessarily count on this.

 I suggest you purchase one small to medium sized “creative brick box” if you’re totally new to LEGOs so they have some basic bricks to play with, but after that just buy the sets.
 Those are the most fun anyway.